input-output-hk/essential-cardano-content/content/article/how-to-listen-to-on-chain-events-in-real-time-in-cardano-using-tangocrypto-notify.md

 ---
-title: How to listen to on-chain events in real-time in Cardano using Tangocrypto Notify
+title: How to listen to on-chain events in real-time on Cardano using Tangocrypto Notify
 tags:
   - Cardano